vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Not using entries like ```a``` and ```mx```, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).

+- Where email is incapable of passing DMARC with SPF, configure DKIM.

 - Move to vendor traffic with the use of subdomains for SPF authentication.
 Subdomain segmentation creates a new domain dedicated to a particular mail stream with its own 10 DNS lookups.
 Organizations that segment their vendors and email streams find there is no need for SPF flattening.

 ### Softfail or Hardfail